External Risk Signals · Australian Independent Schools

 Risk weather this month

-Cyber and Student Safety lead this month — the Canvas breach hit 122 named Australian schools, and three peer-school incidents across QLD and VIC have created a sector-wide elevated baseline.
+Cyber and Student Safety lead this month — the Canvas breach, one of the largest education-sector breaches on record, and further peer-school incidents across QLD and VIC have created a sector-wide elevated baseline.
 Regulatory and Funding both moved up on the back of the Federal Budget and the OAIC privacy pipeline running on short-term timeframes.
 Civil exposure has stepped up materially this year — the new privacy tort, the draft Children's Online Privacy Code, sharpened APP 3 guidance, and deepfake duty-of-care signals all create civil action exposure that wasn't there twelve months ago.
 AI Governance reads mild on signal count alone, but the AI policy question sits inside nearly every other domain this month.
 If state-level regulatory pace continues, Regulatory stays hot next cycle.

 Risk domain